laurakond/Artly/TESTING.md

 ### Manual testing

 After the development stage of the application, I went through each feature, ensuring that the website is working as intended.
-Below is a table showing each user action and expected results
+Below is a table showing each user action and expected results.
+**To note:** different error, validation messages are noted in the [features section](README.md#features).

 | Page                                                     | User Actions                                            | Expected Results                                                                                                                                                                                                                                                                                                   | Y/N | Comments                                                                                                                                                                                                              |
 | -------------------------------------------------------- | ------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |